 Karen J. Wilson has served as a non-executive director since March 2021.
-She currently serves on the board of directors of Elicio Therapeutics (formerly Angion Biomedica) since March 2020 and Connect Biopharma since December 2020, and previously served on the board of directors of Vaxart, Inc. from August 2020 to August 2022.
+She currently serves on the board of directors of Angion Biomedica since March 2020 and Connect Biopharma since December 2020, and previously served on the board of directors of Vaxart, Inc. from August 2020 to August 2022.
 Ms. Wilson served as Senior Vice President of Finance at Jazz Pharmaceuticals plc until September 2020 after serving as Vice President of Finance and Principal Accounting Officer.
-Prior to joining Jazz Pharmaceuticals in February 2011, Ms. Wilson served as Vice President of Finance and Principal Accounting Officer.
-Prior to Yilson Crisler LLC, Chief Financial Officer of ViroLogic, Inc., Chief Financial Officer and Vice President of Operations for Novare Surgical Systems, Inc., and as a consultant and auditor for Deloitte & Touche LLP.
+Prior to joining Jazz Pharmaceuticals in February 2011, Ms. Wilson served as Vice President of Finance and Principal Accounting Officer at PDL BioPharma, Inc. She also previously served as a Principal at the consulting firm of Wilson Crisler LLC, Chief Financial Officer of ViroLogic, Inc., Chief Financial Officer and Vice President of Operations for Novare Surgical Systems, Inc., and as a consultant and auditor for Deloitte & Touche LLP.
 Ms. Wilson is a Certified Public Accountant and received a B.S. in Business from the University of California, Berkeley.
 We believe that Ms. Wilson is qualified to serve on our board of directors due to her extensive background in financial and accounting matters for public companies and her leadership experience in the life sciences industry.